jayjuk/corvid/README.md

 Other environment variables to update in .env (for local operation), GitHub Actions Secrets (for Continuous Integration) and Azure Container Instances secrets (for production deployment) as required:

 MODEL_NAME - e.g. gpt-3.5-turbo, gemini-pro (see caveat above), or claude-3-haiku-20240307.
-Used both by AI Broker and Game Server (which share the AI Manager) but they can be configured differently due to the services running in separate containers.
+Used both by AI Broker and Orchestrator (which share the AI Manager) but they can be configured differently due to the services running in separate containers.
 AIREQUESTER_MODEL_NAME - Specific model name for AI Requester, which handles more complex requests.
-AZURE_STORAGE_ACCOUNT_NAME - Also from the Azure console, this will look something like csa123456fff1a111a1a GAMESERVER_HOSTNAME - localhost when running locally, otherwise something like corvid.westeurope.azurecontainer.io, with the first world modified to your own environment
-GAMESERVER_PORT - e.g. 3001 (3000 is used by Next.js for the UI)
-GAMESERVER_WORLD_NAME - the name of the 'world' e.g. corvid or mansion (currently the examples checked in).
-A new world currently requires setup of \_gameserver\world_data\world_name\*.json\* files.
+AZURE_STORAGE_ACCOUNT_NAME - Also from the Azure console, this will look something like csa123456fff1a111a1a orchestrator_HOSTNAME - localhost when running locally, otherwise something like corvid.westeurope.azurecontainer.io, with the first world modified to your own environment orchestrator_PORT - e.g. 3001 (3000 is used by Next.js for the UI) orchestrator_WORLD_NAME - the name of the 'world' e.g. corvid or mansion (currently the examples checked in).
+A new world currently requires setup of \_orchestrator\world_data\world_name\*.json\* files.
-IMAGESERVER_HOSTNAME - likely to be the same as GAMESERVER_HOSTNAME above IMAGESERVER_PORT - e.g. 3002
+IMAGESERVER_HOSTNAME - likely to be the same as orchestrator_HOSTNAME above IMAGESERVER_PORT - e.g. 3002

 ### Unit Testing